-Elements within an ordered sequence can be designated as floating which means that they can appear in any position within the sequence.30 sequence.
+Elements within an ordered sequence can be designated as floating which means that they can appear in any position within the sequence.

+Property Name Description floating Enum Valid values are 'yes', 'no' Whether the occurrences of an element in an ordered sequence can appear out-of-order in the representation.
+When parsing, and dfdl:floating is 'yes', occurrences of the element may be encountered in the representation in many positions within its containing sequence.
 If present they are placed into the infoset in schema declaration order.
 If the element repeats, occurrences do not need to be contiguous in the representation.

-Property Name Description

-floating Enum

-Valid values are 'yes', 'no'

-Whether the occurrences of an element in an ordered sequence can appear out-of-order in the representation.

-When parsing, and dfdl:floating is 'yes', occurrences of the element may be encountered in the representation in many positions within its containing
+When parsing, and dfdl:floating is 'no', occurrences of the element must be in schema declaration order, and, if present, they are placed into the infoset in schema declaration order.
+It is a processing error if instances of the element are not encountered in schema declaration order.

-30The NTE segment in the X12 EDI standard is an example of a floating element.
+&lt;sup>30The NTE segment in the X12 EDI standard is an example of a floating element.